hit

 A world-class natural hydrogen district camp is in the making.
 Now it is just a matter of understanding exactly what they have; currently at Ville Marie it appears to be multiple secondary reservoirs that are linked to a principal reservoir, which is the fault itself.
 QI Materials is aiming to demonstrate that there is a very good chance of a commercial hydrogen extraction -- the prospective claims are large and remember, with natural hydrogen it generally continues to replenish reserves, continually flowing 24/7.
 QI Materials will be aiming to quantify the flow rate and the concentration of hydrogen itself, from this they will know what volume can be extracted at what rate.
 This project has earmarks of enormous potential for H2 extraction that would help decarbonize industries in the region with a lower environmental footprint than industrially produced hydrogen.
 In the end this will come down to an infrastructure play by majors that will ultimately be looking to take the project over; already QI Materials has received significant interest from major conglomerates wanting to be kept in the loop on developments.

-CSE:QIMC presents exceptional value and could easily move to be trading, in the near-term, several multiples higher than its current share price: QIMC currently has a nominal market cap of only ~C$45M (~105 million shares trading near ~C$0.43).
+CSE:QIMC presents exceptional value and could easily move to be trading, in the near-term, several multiples higher than its current share price: QIMC currently has a nominal market cap of only ~C$35M (~107 million shares trading near ~C$0.33).
+Over 50% of the shares outstanding are held by insiders and family.
 Although QIMC's high-purity silica assets are valuable on their own, it is on the hydrogen front that QI Materials could see extraordinary near-term gains.
 The shares outstanding quoted above include the recent announcement of 9.915 million warrants having been exercised, which also leaves the Company sufficient funds to accomplish natural hydrogen exploration goals well into Q2-2025.
 The Québec government has an ambitious goal of reducing GHG emissions by 37.5% from 1990 levels by 2030, the role of green hydrogen initiatives feature prominently in its strategic plan.
-Although the Québec government has a ban on hydrocarbon, fossil fuel, and fracking, the legislation clearly allows the ministry to issue permits for hydrogen wells and anything related to green renewable energy that will lower carbon emission.

 Besides ongoing news flow from developments on the Ville Marie Hydrogen Project, QI Materials' INRS hydrogen exploration program on its highly prospective Lac St. Jean Hydrogen Project is set to begin in November-2024; since IRNS also recommended the acquisition of St. Jean based on research findings over the last six years, another home-run could be on tap near-term.
 Plus there is the Gaspe Bay Hydrogen Project to be tested.
 Below we provide an overview of each project.